 Property taxes are part of being a homeowner, though they vary depending on where you live.
 Your local municipality uses this money to fund public services like schools, police and the fire department.
 Taxes are usually a percentage of your property’s assessed value, thus if your home’s value increases, so will your tax bill.

 If your mortgage has an escrow account (which most mortgages do), each month we’ll include one-twelfth of your expected annual property tax to your mortgage payment.
-When taxes are due, we’ll pay it from your escrow account.
+When taxes are due, we’ll pay them from your escrow account.
 Your first years’ worth of property taxes may have been included in your closing costs.
 For more information on how your escrow account works, read the “Tell Me More About My Escrow Account” section of this article below, or go here for a more in-depth explanation.

 Insurance:

 Most lenders require you to carry homeowner’s insurance to cover property loss or damage from fire, theft or certain other circumstances.
-You may have paid the first years’ worth of insurance as part of your closing costs.
+You may have paid the first year’s worth of insurance as part of your closing costs.

 If your mortgage carries an escrow account, the cost of your insurance will also be included with your mortgage payment each month, as we do for property taxes.
 When your insurance bill is due, we’ll pay it from your escrow account.
+Learn more about taxes and insurance on our Escrow Hub.

 Private Mortgage Insurance (PMI):